TheCrypticMusic/Bookshop/README.md

 • Unique ids url and webpage for each book

-• Breakdowns within the CMS for books solds, accounts created and orders placed with ChartJS
+• Breakdowns within the CMS for books sold, accounts created and orders placed with ChartJS

 <img width="400" alt="Screenshot 2021-11-13 at 11 54 01" src="https://user-images.githubusercontent.com/44878496/141642772-88bcfac1-879c-41d1-a270-65155e83d6fa.png">